Are You an NRI?

 This transitional period provides returning NRIs with some time to adjust to the tax regulations applicable to resident individuals, allowing for a smoother transition.

-How are you taxed when you are a Resident with global income?
+How are you taxed if you are a Resident with global income

 If you are a resident Indian with global income (earned or received outside), this income will be taxed in India.